bottkars/bottkars.github.io/_posts/2019-08-24-azurestack-loves-concourse-chapter3.md

 We do not need resource definitions, as we even call the image to use from within the Task.
 We to not trigger the job, as we want to run it manually.

 This is a basic task i user for script testing.
-Modiufy the run section to your needs.
+Modify the run section to your needs.

 ```yml
 ---